Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

-\paragraph{Accounting for hospital components} A key element in studies of racial disparities in health is accounting for the hospital where the surgery occurs.
-One way to do so would be to include hospital-level covariates in the OB regression.
-This approach, however, will not account for any unmeasured (or unmeasurable) factors, such as features of the surrounding community or other local supports.
-Instead, we take an alternative approach: restrict comparisons between racial groups to be within the same hospital.
-This will account for all observable and unobservable differences across hospitals.
-To formalize this estimator, we modify the OB regression above.
-First, we decompose the covariates into $X_i = (H_i, Z_i)$, where $H_i \in \{1,\ldots,J\}$ is the hospital that treats patient $i$, and $Z_i$ encodes patient-level characteristics.
-We then consider an approximation to the conditional expectation with separate hospital-level fixed effects and coefficients, allowing for further non-linearity and interactions in the other patient characteristics:
+As we discuss in Section \ref{sec:prelim} above, a key element in studies of racial disparities in health is accounting for the admitting hospital.
+To do so, we restrict comparisons between racial groups to be within the same hospital, which accounts for both observable and unobservable differences across hospitals.

+To formalize this estimator, we modify the KOB regression above in the case where the hospital $H$ is included as a selected covariate.
+First, we decompose the selected covariates into $V_i = (H_i, Z_i)$, where $H_i \in \{1,\ldots,J\}$ is the hospital that treats patient $i$, and $Z_i$ encodes the other selected patient-level characteristics.
+We then consider an approximation to the conditional expectation with two key components: (1) separate hospital-level fixed effects and coefficients; and (2) further non-linearity and interactions in the other patient characteristics:

 where $\phi(z) \in \R^p$ encodes transformations of the patient characteristics.
-We discuss choosing this transformation in a data-dependent way below.
+In Section~\ref{sec:basis} we discuss how we choose this transformation in a data-driven way for our analysis.

-The model in Equation \eqref{eq:interact_model} is much more flexible than the typical linear model: It allows for separate hospital-specific models, where the relationship between the patient-level characteristics and the outcome can differ by hospital.
+The model in Equation \eqref{eq:interact_model} is more flexible than the typical linear model: it allows for separate hospital-specific models, where the relationship between the patient-level characteristics and the outcome can differ by hospital.
 Furthermore, by using an appropriate transformation function $\phi(\cdot)$ we can reduce the approximation error in Proposition \ref{prop:ob_mse}.
 At the same time, this model can be much more difficult to estimate due to the hospital-level coefficients.
-For example, in our data there are 406 separate hospitals, leading to 45,066 coefficients in Equation \eqref{eq:interact_model} even when $\phi(\cdot)$ is the identity transformation.
+For example, in our data there are 406 separate hospitals, leading to 45,066 coefficients in Equation \eqref{eq:interact_model} when we use the full set of patient characteristics, even when $\phi(\cdot)$ is the identity transformation.
 This can lead to a high estimation error when estimating the model with OLS.

 Instead, we choose to take a regularized approach.
 First, we find coefficients via regularized regression, choosing $\hat{\alpha}_{gj}$ and $\hat{\beta}_{gj}$ to solve